Can You Put Wallpaper Over Wallpaper? A Helpful Neighbor’s Guide

 Think of your new wallpaper as the starting point for your room's color story.
 Pulling hues from the pattern is a wonderful way to create a cohesive look that feels intentional and professionally designed.

-• Accent Colors: Use a minor color from the wallpaper for throw pillows, vases, or artwork to tie everything together.
+- Accent Colors: Use a minor color from the wallpaper for throw pillows, vases, or artwork to tie everything together.

-• Neutral Tones: Let the main background color of your wallpaper guide your choice for larger pieces, like a new Bassett sofa or area rug.
+- Neutral Tones: Let the main background color of your wallpaper guide your choice for larger pieces, like a new Bassett sofa or area rug.

-• Wood Finishes: Match the warmth or coolness of the pattern with the wood tones of your end tables or dining set.
+- Wood Finishes: Match the warmth or coolness of the pattern with the wood tones of your end tables or dining set.

 For a deeper dive into creating a harmonious space, check out our expert's guide to the perfect color palette.

 Beyond just the look, opting to wallpaper over an existing layer can offer significant cost savings that free up your budget for the fun part—furnishing.
 U.S. averages show this method costs $4-7 per square foot, compared to $8-15 for full removal and prep.
-That’s a potential 45% savings that aligns with our Low Price Promise.
+That’s a potential 45% savings intricately patterned paper.
+If you're on the fence, our expert design staff at Guynn is always here in our no-pressure atmosphere to offer advice on the best path forward for your home.

 Ready to find the perfect furniture for your newly wallpapered room?
 The friendly team at Guynn Furniture & Mattress is here to help you pull the whole look together.
 We proudly serve our neighbors across Galax, Independence, Hillsville, and the wider Southwestern Virginia / Northern North Carolina region.